hulekal123/prodcomp/README.md

 For System Testing, Postman API Testing software can be used.

 ### Docker execution

- Here <N> is number of instances, you want to run of prodcompapp container.
- Execute following steps
+ Here **N** is number of instances, you want to run of prodcompapp container for High Availabilty Execute following steps
  ```
 $ docker-compose -f prodcompapp_docker-compose.yml up --scale prodcompapp=<N> -d